No subscription needed for Obituaries and Public Notices

 PUBLIC HEARING

-In accordance with the provisions of Massachusetts General Laws, Chapter 40C, the Groton Historic Districts Commission (GHDC) will hold a virtual Public Hearing via Zoom on Tuesday, November 16, 2021, at 7:30 pm.
-Abutters and interested persons may participate in the Hearing by following the instructions which will be provided at the beginning of the meeting.
-This meeting will be held to consider the application submitted by owner, Christine Berard, seeking a Certificate of Appropriateness for 20 Hollis Street, Assessors Map 112-134, to install new windows and trim, a new mailbox and light fixture.
+In accordance with the provisions of Massachusetts General Laws, Chapter 40C, the Groton Historic Districts Commission (GHDC) will hold a virtual Public Hearing via Zoom on Tuesday, June 21, 2022, at 7:40 pm.
+This meeting will be held to consider the application submitted by Pinnacle Construction Co., seeking a Certificate of Appropriateness for 86 Main Street, Assessors Map 116-12, to replace 34 existing windows.
 Copies of the application and supporting materials are available for review by contacting the GHDC via the Land Use Dept, 2nd floor of the Town Hall.

 Peter Benedict, Chair